aker-gateway/Aker/README.md

 ### What is Aker?
 Aker is a security tool that helps you configure your own Linux ssh jump/bastion host.
 Named after an Egyptian mythology deity who guarded the borders, Aker would act as choke point through which all your sysadmins and support staff access Linux production servers.
-Aker SSH gateway includes a lot of security and automation features that would help you manage and administer thousands of Linux servers.
+Aker SSH gateway includes a lot of security features that would help you manage and administer thousands of Linux servers at ease.
+For detailed look check [the wiki](https://github.com/aker-gateway/Aker/wiki)

 ### Motivation